Become conscious of which leadership skills you cultivate and which you suppress

 Based on cutting-edge IMD research, the program takes the view that women do not need to play up classic male characteristics that are closely linked to the standard image of leadership to get ahead in their career.
-Rather, as a woman, you need to subtly play up a mix of leadership traits typically viewed as male and female to chart your own path to success.
+Rather, as a woman, you need to subtly play up a mix of leadership skills typically viewed as male and female to chart your own path to success.
 This allows you to stay true to yourself while stretching you in areas where you wouldn't necessarily feel spontaneously comfortable.

 Learning that is actionable

 Strategies for Leadership is all about learning by doing and by trying out.
 Frameworks and concepts are rapidly applied to your personal context.
-You test your new knowledge in simulation exercises which focus on typical female leadership challenges.
+You test your new knowledge in simulation exercises which focus on typical women's leadership challenges.
 And you conduct peer-reviewing and receive extensive group and one-on-one coaching.

 You leave the program with increased self-awareness, new skills and an action plan that helps you create the future you aspire to.